loustyvel/linkedin_connection/README.md

-Before any use modify the email address and the password to connect to your LinkedIN account
+Before any use modify the email address and the password to connect to your LinkedIN account in app.js

 set HEADLESS = FASLE mode for debug